mvolkmann/blog/src/dart.md

 Each pair is written as a key followed by a colon and a value.
 When a key is a string, it must be delimited by single or double quotes.

-There are three ways to declare and initialize a variable that holds a `Map`.
+There are several ways to declare and initialize a variable that holds a `Map`.

 ```dart
 // type Map<String, int> is inferred